-In the program unit in which an external function is referenced or defined, its type definition is defined in the same manner as for a variable and an array.
+In the program unit in which an external function is referenced, its type definition is defined in the same manner as for a variable and an array.
+For a function subprogram, type is specified either implicitly by its name or explicitly in the FUNCTION statement.